-Gender Pay Gap Report 2023
+Gender Pay Gap Report 2024

-However, we need to ensure there is a 'level playing field' (equity), and any barriers preventing us from attracting and sourcing more women into traditionally 'male-heavy' roles and developing and promoting women into more senior roles must be removed.
+However, we need to ensure there is a 'level playing field' (equity), and any barriers preventing us from attracting and sourcing more women into traditionally 'male-heavy' roles and developing and promoting women into leadership roles at all levels must be removed.

-This will include the introduction of leadership development programmes for women exclusively and the attraction and nurturing of the widest possible female talent pool through inclusive recruitment practices, such as gender-neutral terminology in job advertisements and ensuring diverse interviewing panels.
+This will include the attraction and nurturing of the widest possible female talent pool through inclusive recruitment practices, such as gender-neutral terminology in job advertisements and ensuring diverse interviewing panels.
 We will also continue to focus on our early careers schemes to reduce the gender pay gap, with younger people typically demanding pay equality.

 We have long been involved in initiatives to promote STEM careers to young people, working closely with local schools and universities and partaking in initiatives such as the 'STEMettes' mentoring programme.
 This now forms part of the wider, education engagement strategy, closely linked with both the ED&I and recruitment strategies.
-The strategy will include a focus on closer and more meaningful collaboration with a select number of local schools, to inspire and encourage girls to consider future careers in areas such as engineering and to help to build a pipeline of diverse talent.
+The strategy will include a focus on closer and more meaningful collaboration with a select number of local schools, including the offer of 'girls-only' work experience in our engineering departments to inspire and encourage girls to consider future careers in these areas and to help to build a pipeline of diverse talent.